rouvinerh/SecJournal/website-security/disclosed-bugs/accepted/README.md

 # Accepted

 For all reports that were accepted, triaged and fixed.
-Disclosed with the permission of the organisation.
+Disclosed with permission.